Ramanujaninfinite4848/Examples-of-partial-program/README.md

-Programs for beginners, contains errors
+Programs made by a beginner, contains errors